 Planning To See The Cave

-Eventually, and hopefully soon, the cave will reopen for tours.
+The Cave is currently open for tours Thursday—Sunday through Thanksgiving weekend 2021.
 When planning to see Crystal Cave, there are several points to keep in mind.

 Most notably, access is limited for those with mobility challenges.
 Crystal Cave does have a paved path that is a half-mile loop, but strollers and wheelchairs are not allowed inside the cave.
 What’s more, there is a steep half-mile walk from the parking area to the cave’s entrance — and then, of course, there’s the hike back uphill to the parking area after your cave tour is over.